 In thinking about the future, the theme of choice is certainly ripe for debate (just watch an episode of HBO’s West World).
 Do we have a choice in each moment about how to be, how to live and how to design?
 If yes, how will our constructs of choice, ethics and decision-making involve AI?

 Although we shouldn’t fear AI, our human capacity and relationship with technology is something that begs consideration.
 Constructed algorithms and user interfaces play right into our persuasions and addictions, leaving us hooked: unfulfilled and wanting more.
 But who’s to blame?
 The economic or popularity-driven models, the creators of those models, or ourselves as willing participants?

 It’s a wise leadership call-to-action.
-With mindfulness in mind, our new quest for luxury might not be determined by what we want to possess or how we want to be perceived, but by our search for meaning.
 Then, presence, both in virtual worlds and IRL, is measured by true quality.
-It becomes a case of how to design well, how to live well together, and how to love.
+It becomes a case of how to live well together, and how to love.

 As we face 2118 and beyond with a blend of realism and optimism, looking to adopt the best mindsets, four “C” traits could well-define what it means to use both mindfulness and wisdom in pursuit of designing a better world: curiosity, compassion, creativity, and connection.
 Certainly, fashioning our future depends on our individual and collective humanity.

 Caitlin Krause is a globally-recognized innovation learning expert and keynote speaker.
 As founder of the MindWise consultancy, co-founder of The Center of Wise Leadership, a VR-AI specialist, and author of ‘Mindful by Design’ Caitlin contributes to building products and experiences that promote humanity, innovation and emotional intelligence.